umerDev/mw-backend-takehome-test/README.md

 ## Task Brief

 As this is such an important service to Motorway, a decision has been made to add a fallback 3rd party provider called Premium Car Valuations in case SuperCar Valuations is unavailable for a period of time.
 Before we add any more features, we need to fix the broken test.

 Here are a full list of tasks that need to be completed:

+**Tests**

 - Modify the code/test so that the existing test suite passes and no I/O calls are made during the execution of the test suite.

 - Add a test for the GET call.

+- All new functionality should have test coverage in a new or updated existing test.

+**Features**

-- Introduce a failover mechanism to call the fallback 3rd party provider (Premium Car Valuations) in the event that the failure rate of the calls to SuperCar Valuations exceeds 50%.
+- Introduce a basic failover mechanism to call the fallback 3rd party provider (Premium Car Valuations) in the event that the failure rate of the calls to SuperCar Valuations exceeds 50%.
+To keep the test simple, assume this service is running as a single instance.
+Feel free to discuss how you might solve it differently if the service was to execute in a multi-node cluster.
+Be mindful that this is a popular API, therefore the solution needs to be able to handle tracking the success rate of a large number of requests.

 - As Premium Car Valuations is more expensive to use, there is a need to revert back to SuperCar Valuations after a configurable amount of time.
 At this point, the failure rate to indicate failover should be reset.

 - If both providers are unreachable or return a 5xx error, then the service should now return a 503 Service Unavailable Error.

-- To save costs by avoiding calling either 3rd party, improve the PUT operation so that the providers are not called if an valuation has already occurred.
+- To save costs by avoiding calling either 3rd party, improve the PUT operation so that the providers are not called if a valuation has already occurred.
 NOTE: This is to save costs, not for any consistency concerns between Motorway and the 3rd party.
 (Don't worry about concurrency, if two requests for the same route occur at the same time, either response can be saved).

 - To help increase customer confidence regarding the valuation Motorway shows the user, there is a new requirement to show the name of the provider who provided the valuation to the user on the front end, e.g. "Valued by Trusted Company {X}", therefore the name of the provider that was used for the valuation needs to be persisted in the database and returned in the response.

 - The service should be tolerant to older records where there is no detail of the provider (Backwards Compatible).

+- Refactor the code as you see fit to ensure it is more readable, maintainable and extensible.

 - To help with auditing service level agreements with the providers over an indefinite time period, there is a need to store the following details of the request:

     - Request date and time
     - Request duration
     - Request url
     - Response code
     - Error code/message if applicable and the
     - Name of the provider

-    The details must be stored in a in a ProviderLogs table, which is correlated to a VRM, there could potentially be more than one log per VRM.
+    The details must be stored in a ProviderLogs table, which is correlated to a VRM, there could potentially be more than one log per VRM.

-- All new functionality should have test coverage in a new or updated existing test.

-- Refactor the code as you see fit to ensure it is more readable, maintainable and extensible.

 ## 3rd Party APIs

 For the purposes of this code test, simple mocks have been created use a service called [Mocky](https://designer.mocky.io/) with simple canned responses.
-Assume, that these would be real RESTful services.
+Assume, that these would be real RESTful/SOAP services.

 ## 3rd Party OpenAPI Specs

 Details of the existing 3rd party (SuperCar Valuations) and the new provider (Premium Car Valuations) can be found here:

-**Note , if you want to execute the swagger specs from swagger hub, you will need to click the "User browser instead" link at the bottom of the page, this stops the hub from firing through a proxy which does not play nice with the Mocking service being used for the purpose of the code test.**
+**Note, if you want to execute the swagger specs from Swagger Hub, you will need to click the "User browser instead" link at the bottom of the page, this stops the hub from firing through a proxy which does not play nice with the Mocking service being used for the purpose of the code test.**

 ### SuperCar Valuations

-This is the current and preferred provider used for valuations, it is a fairly modern and cost effective API.
+This is the current and preferred provider used for valuations, it is a fairly modern and cost-effective API.

 The OpenApi Specification can be found [here](https://app.swaggerhub.com/apis/PaulieWaulie-MW/supercar-valuations/0.1#/default/put_v3_118da5ea_32c5_41e1_9be8_95997cea8e93_valuations__vrm_)

 ### Premium Car Valuations

 This is the proposed fallback provider to be used for valuations, it is an old service and costs significantly more for each call.

 The OpenApi Specification can be found [here](https://app.swaggerhub.com/apis/PaulieWaulie-MW/premium-car-valuations/0.1#/default/get_valueCar)

+The Uri for this test stub in Mocky is : https://run.mocky.io/v3/0050d561-d23e-4d73-bd75-06dfa7263428

 # Candidate Notes
 Here is a place for you to put any notes regarding the changes you made and the reasoning and what further changes you wish to suggest.